|Jan 31, 2013, 11:24 AM||#1|

 It is currently unclear exactly what aspect of the regulation the current Mac Pro will fail to meet.

-in June 2012 that included still-outdated processors and no other seemingly obvious improvements like USB 3.0 or Thunderbolt.
+Apple has uncharacteristically announced that a redesigned Mac Pro is due in 2013 after a lackluster update in June 2012 that included still-outdated processors and no other seemingly obvious improvements like USB 3.0 or Thunderbolt.

-on where the current Mac Pro fails to meet the new regulation.
+Update 10:17 AM: Macworld provides a bit more detail on where the current Mac Pro fails to meet the new regulation.

 Article Link: Apple to Halt Mac Pro Sales in Europe Effective March 1 Over Regulatory Requirements